mattgclaudio/StockBots/README.md

 # StockBots Project

+All the code contained within this repo is 100% my own creation with the exception of the files: rabbitMQlib.inc, get_host_info.inc, path.inc, host.ini and local.ini which were provided to me with some prebuilt functions for creating RabbitMQ servers and clients.

 The code contained here was to be distributed among 3 VM's, a Web Front End, a DMZ to connect to the Alpaca Trading API, and a box to serve as the RabbitMQ broker as well as a database for users logging in through the web front end.
 All VMs used for creation of this project were running Ubuntu 18.04.

 ### START -> webVM